Generic Name: clindamycin phosphate and benzoyl peroxide

 Safety and effectiveness of Acanya Gel in pediatric patients under the age of 12 have not been evaluated.

-Acanya (clindamycin phosphate and benzoyl peroxide) Gel, 1.2%/2.5% is a combination product with two active ingredients in an aqueous gel formulation.
+Acanya (clindamycin phosphate and benzoyl peroxide) Gel, 1.2%/2.5% is a combination product with two active ingredients in an aqueous gel formulation intended for topical use.
 Clindamycin phosphate is a water-soluble ester of the semi-synthetic antibiotic produced by a 7(S)-chloro-substitution of the 7(R)-hydroxyl group of the parent antibiotic lincomycin.

 The chemical name for clindamycin phosphate is Methyl 7 - chloro - 6,7,8 - trideoxy - 6 - (1 - methyl - trans - 4 - propyl - L - 2 - pyrrolidinecarboxamido) - 1 - thio - L - threo - α-D-galacto-octopyranoside 2-(dihydrogen phosphate).
 The structural formula for clindamycin phosphate is represented below: